justmatt18/100-days-of-code-journey/log.md

   **Progress:** Got a little detour.
 I learn a little bit about digital ocean and how to access it using ssh locally.
 Checking of packages and security issues and even checking system status.
 Will focus on front-end  stuff tomorrow.

   **Thoughts:** Thought about importance of checking security issues on a server maybe atleast twice a week.
 Also if there is security problems and updates needed.
 Checking memory capacity if needs an upgrade.

+  Day 5: December 12, 2019

+  **Progress:** Exploring Vuetify and I love how easy the docs are.
+Made a UI to try it out.
+I guess I'll be switching from bootstrap-vue to vuetify 😉.

+  **Thoughts:** I think vuetify has similarities in quasar because of its ability to create material design components.
+After finishing my ongoing project, I'll be switching to vuetify.